How social SDKs revolutionize app development for software teams

 Development teams can (and should!) use Amity Social SDKs to integrate social media platform features into any app.
 These tools can create a more consistent and personalized experience for users which, in turn, boosts retention and engagement.

-A social feature API helps you create apps that are stickier and more community-centric with relative ease.
+A social feature SDK helps you create apps that are stickier and more community-centric with relative ease.

-Here are some API features you can add with Amity Social Cloud:
+Here are some features you can add with Amity Social Cloud APIs:

 1 - Personalized feed